gmodena/spark-privacy/README.md

   override def outputEncoder: Encoder[Long] = Encoders.scalaLong
 }
 ```
-Note that this implementation violates the expected function input for typed Datasets (= a
+Note that this implementation violates the expected `Aggregator` input for typed Datasets (= a
 set of `Row`s).
+This is currently intended behaviour.
 UDAFs are expected to be applied to `DataFrame`s by registering them with `functions.udafs`.
 This boundary should be made implicit in our implementation.

 A `PrivateCount` aggregation can be performed on a group of rows like any built-in aggregate function: